100% Celium Shorts Review

 The Celium shorts are relatively meaty shorts.
 The sturdy materials feel substantial and robust.
 We didn’t crash in these shorts but have a reasonable amount of confidence that they could hit the deck and come out the other side looking okay.
 Throughout testing, we did not observe any areas of premature wear or breakdown.

 Details matter and 100% seemed to pay attention to the little stuff.
-The taped seams and larger than average zippers are important details.
+The taped seams and larger-than-average zippers are important details.
 These are areas that can fail on mountain bike shorts and the fact that they reinforced these areas is notable.

 Style

 The Celium shorts have a relatively subtle style when compared to some of 100%'s bolder and more moto-inspired options.
 That said, the text/logos, a BOA dial, and taped seams around the zipper don't really hide the fact that these are technical riding shorts.
-They strike a nice balance between a baggy gravity look and a more trim trail/cross country appearance.
+They strike a nice balance between a baggy gravity look and a more trim trail/cross-country appearance.

 Examining the shorts, the waistband is quite broad.
 On the waistband near the left hip, the word Celium is printed in gray, quasi-reflective, text.
-In the center of the waistband is a BOA dial that is approximately 1-inch in diameter.
+In the center of the waistband is a BOA dial that is approximately 1 inch in diameter.
 The BOA is attached to a white cable that tightens the shorts.
 There are two zipped pockets, one on each hip.
-The pockets openings are lined with semi-reflective tape.
+The pocket openings are lined with semi-reflective tape.
 Just south of the pockets is a gray 100% logo.
 Moving down the leg, there are perforations on the inside of the mid/lower leg.
 On the outside of the bottom of the right leg is the text One Hundred Percent.

 Protection